pimoroni/trilobot-python/library/trilobot/README.md

 * `servo_to_max()`: Moves the servo to its maximum position
 * `servo_to_percent(value, value_min=0, value_max=1, angle_min=-90, angle_max=+90)`: Moves the servo to a position that is a percentage between the minimum and maximum angles specified.

 * `initialise_servo(min_angle=-90, max_angle=90, min_pulse_us=500, max_pulse_us=2500)`: Initialises servo control.
 This gets called automatically when using any of the above functions (other than `disable_servo()`) with default parameters.
-Calling this from code before that lets you adjust the exact pulse timings that correspond with the minimum and maximum angles your servo is able to reach.
+Calling this function before any of the other functions lets you set the exact pulse timings that correspond with the minimum and maximum angles your servo is able to reach.
+The subsequent servo function calls will then use these timings.